-Additional episodes have been added to the English, Japanese, Korean and Russian Neurosurgery International Podcasts on iTunes.
+Additional episodes have been added to the English, Spanish, Japanese and Korean Neurosurgery International Podcasts on iTunes.
 Each podcast episode is the scientific abstract from a published article translated into a foreign language and read by a native speaker.
 Use iTunes to download new and existing podcasts in your preferred language.

 Ahead of Print: Measuring Surgical Outcomes in Subaxial Degenerative Cervical Spine Disease Patients

 Background: Though the concept of MCID (minimum clinically important difference) as a measurement of surgical outcome has been extensively studied, there is lack of consensus on the most valid or clinically relevant MCID calculation approach.